Colour Catcher: Product description

 Colour Catcher products are claimed to prevent colour runs in washing machine cycles and allow coloured and whites to be washed together without incurring colour run accidents.
-It is sold in packets of 10-20 paper-like sheets that are intended to absorb the excess dyes released during the washing process by garments.
-There are several other products that are named Colour Catcher, including an oxi-action stain remover and a sheet that is claimed to restore and maintains clothes' whiteness.
+They are sold in boxes of 10–20 paper-like sheets, which are intended to absorb the excess dyes which garments release during the washing process.

-To help prevent a Colour Catcher sheet from jamming the inner workings of a washing machine, it can be helpful to put the sheet into a mesh delicate wash bag.
+To help prevent a Colour Catcher sheet from jamming the inner workings of a washing machine, it can be helpful to put the sheet into a mesh delicates wash bag.

 International

 The Colour Catcher brand is marketed in the United States by S.C.
 Johnson under its Shout brand (the US product omits the "u" in colour, in accordance with American English).
 Colour Catcher is sold in most European states and Cyprus, Australia, the United Arab Emirates, and Russia.

 Colour Catcher sheets are not sold in Canada; one competing product available in Canada is called "Dr. Beckmann Colour & Dirt Collector".